davehorner/signalwire-rust-webhook/README.md

-webhook using salvo and lettre to send SMS messages via sendgrid.net.
+signalwire webhook using salvo and lettre to send SMS messages via sendgrid.net.

 Can be used with any SMTP server.